The keto diet is a popular choice with those seeking to lose weight. Surprisingly, it offers unique benefits for Navy Seals.

-You’ve likely heard of the trendy ketogenic diet by now—where you slash your carbohydrate intake and increase your fats to make up the bulk of your daily calories.
+By now, you’ve likely heard of the ketogenic diet —where you slash your carbohydrate intake and increase your fats to make up the bulk of your daily calories.

 Carbs are kept incredibly low, down to around 20-25 net grams a day, while fats make up about 75-80% of your diet.
 Protein is somewhere in the middle, at a moderate dose—and any protein that contains fat, like a piece of steak or an avocado, is even better, as you’re getting in those extra fat macronutrients, too.